 The COUNTA function returns the number of cells that are not empty and includes text, numbers, logical values, logical values for errors, and formulas that return empty text strings (“”).
 You can combine the usage of all three—ranges, cell references, and values.
 Additionally, it supports up to 255 parameters.

-2 Suitable Examples to Find the Differences Between COUNT and COUNTA Functions in Excel
+How to Find the Differences Between COUNT and COUNTA Functions in Excel: 2 Suitable Examples

 In this portion of this article, I will show you the difference between the COUNT and COUNTA functions in Excel.
 Here, I will consider a dataset about the Sales Report of ABC Agro. the dataset contains three columns, B, C, and D called Year, Product, and Sales respectively.
 The dataset ranges from B4 to D10.
 The dataset has six rows here.
 With this dataset, I will show you examples of differences between the COUNT and COUNTA functions.